janewu331/IDX-Exchange/README.md

 | Purchase contract before listing | 280 | 293 |
 | Any invalid timeline | 520 | 557 |

+Some records violate more than one timeline rule, so the individual flag counts may add up to more than the overall invalid timeline count.

 #### Invalid Numeric Value Counts

 | Flag | Sold | Listings |